Codecademy/docs/content/discrete-math/concepts/proofs/terms/proof-by-induction/proof-by-induction.md

 ---
 Title: 'Proof by Induction'
-Description: 'A mathematical method to determine the validity of a statement'
+Description: 'A mathematical method to determine the validity of a statement.'
 Subjects:
   -  'Coputer Science'
   -  'Mathematics'